vandir/silabs-multipan-docker/README.md

   baudrate: 460800
 ```

-Restart Zigbee2MQTT.
+Restart `Zigbee2MQTT`.
-It might take a couple of tries for Zigbee2MQTT to connect the first time but it will work without issues afterwards.
+It might take a couple of tries for `Zigbee2MQTT` to connect the first time, but it will work without issues afterward.

 ## Matter